Also, you can check out this post if you ever wondered what was going on with Hashem hardening Pharaoh's heart:

 In fact, ever since I can remember, people were taught that we live in a heliocentric universe.
 And I remember a time in which debates among educated frummies consisted of a struggle to find Torah sources that supported the idea of a heliocentric universe.

 I also remember reading stuff by educated frummies who expressed serious consternation over the fact that the Lubavitcher Rebbe did not believe in a heliocentric universe and attitudes like: Oh-heavens-to-Betsy-the-Lubavitcher-Rebbe-did-not-believe-that-the-Earth-revolves-around-the-Sun-despite-evidence…

-(The above isn't a direct quote, by the way; no one ever said "Heavens to Betsy" as far as I remember.
-Heh-heh.)
+(The above isn't a direct quote, by the way; it's a paraphrase.)

 Heliocentric, heliocentric, heliocentric.

 Except that no scientist actually believes this.

 What they believe today is the theory of a barycentric universe in which all planetary bodies (including the Sun) revolve around a constantly fluctuating center of mass called a barycenter.
 (And according to this theory, this "center" moves tremendous distances from one point to another; it's not just wobbling around in more or less the same place.)